-- 1. We believe in achieving high standards for all students - 2.
-We believe parents are partners in student learning - 3.
-We believe in safe and caring educational environments - 4.
+- 1. We believe in achieving high standards for all students. - 2.
+We believe parents and/ or a child's family are partners in student learning. - 3.
+We believe in safe and caring educational environments. - 4.
 We believe in developing responsible and productive citizens - 5.
 We believe in the development of lifelong learners. - 6.
-We believe in inclusive education - 7.
+We believe in inclusive education. - 7.
 We believe in being accountable for results for student achievement - 8.
 We believe in continuous improvement of the professional expertise and competence of our staff.

-District Logo
+Division Logo

-The Board believes that a standard logo is important for corporate identification and to show unity within the District.
+The Board believes that a standard logo is important for corporate identification and to show unity within the Division.

-The Fort McMurray Public School District logo, which includes the operational name, shall be used for corporate identification and promotional purposes.
+The Fort McMurray Public School Division logo, which includes the operational name, shall be used for corporate identification and promotional purposes.

 The design is to be reminiscent of a blackboard and a computer screen, tools of education past and present.
 The apple is a traditional symbol of a happy relationship that exists among teachers, children and families.
-The background colour green symbolizes growth in the educational development of the children fostered by the public education system.
+The background color green symbolizes growth in the educational development of the children fostered by the public education system.